U.S. to give Americans COVID-19 vaccines before discussing sharing with Mexico: White House

 Mexican magazine Proceso said Lopez Obrador had asked Biden for help on vaccines in January.

-“We’d like to get an answer on a request that we’ve already made ... about the vaccines,” Lopez Obrador told a regular news conference on Monday.
+“We’d like to get an answer on a request that we’ve already made ... about the vaccines,” Lopez Obrador told a news conference on Monday before the meeting.
 “Provided he’s of the view the matter should be addressed.
 We must be respectful.”

 IMMIGRATION AND ENERGY